geekayokay/pvvot/README.md

 - Advanced scripting for stock analysis

 ## Development
-This project uses Django for backend and React for frontend.
+This project uses Django for backend and React for frontend.## Test